 Read the draft plan

-Melbourne Water has prepared the draft Future Directions Plan in collaboration with Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation, Parks Victoria and the City of Whittlesea.
+Melbourne Water has developed the draft Future Directions Plan with Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation, Parks Victoria and the City of Whittlesea.

 The plan articulates a vision to improve the visitor experience at Yan Yean Reservoir Park, and guide its development as a valued regional recreation and open space destination for the community over the next 50 years and beyond.